Hooray – it’s nearly Christmas – well in fact this time next week it is!

 Time off is important.

 However, research has shown that time off is necessary for your body and brain to recharge.
 Otherwise you could go down a path you probably don’t want to go down – burnout, depression, etc.

 And neither of those conditions are going to make life better for you or your loved ones, nor bring you the joy that you first had when you started your business.
 So, let’s avoid them happening by making sure you take a break.

 It doesn’t have to be a looooooong break.
 We’re not talking a couple of months – although if you really wanted to you could put things in place to manage that.
 But for now, let’s start small.

 You can take those two days.
 The world will not end.
-And let’s face it, you’re a small business owner, and you’ll more than makeup for that time over a couple of months.
+And let’s face it, you’re a small business owner, you’ll more than make up for that time over the couple of months.

 So how do you do that if you’re self-employed?